localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 }
 ```

-Thus parity tests are a crucial technique to ensure consistency and boost the confidence in LocalStack.
+This highlights the importance of parity tests as a technique to ensure consistency and boost the confidence in LocalStack.

 ### Parity Tests in a Nutshell